With economic uncertainty in the future for many businesses, getting your clients' lender ready is vital.

 When you’re preparing your clients for loans, it’s important to check their credit score with them, as this will always be something the lender looks at.
 You can look through one or all of the main providers.
 If their credit score isn’t great, look through the reasons why and make a plan of action.
 This could include reducing their debtor days and reducing their payment lead times.
 To do this, why not use itsettled?

 Here at itsettled we help accountancy firms across the UK improve and scale their credit control operations.

-Our cashflow protection software identifies payment risks and automatically collects overdue invoices.
+Our credit management and debt recovery software identifies payment risks and automatically collects overdue invoices.
 Saving your clients time, improving their working capital position and allowing them to thrive.

 Interested?
 Sign up for a free seven day trial of itsettled.

 Want to know how to read a credit report on your customers?
 You're in the right place.